 It's a good time to be a bad guy in Hollywood.
 Movie villains are as old as the movies themselves, of course.
 In the early days of silent movies, villains were usually criminals of one sort or another: gunslingers, highway robbers, meanies who humiliated Charlie Chaplin's little tramp, gangsters toting sawed-off shotguns, Snidely Whiplash-type landlords who demanded exorbitant rents from chaste but poverty-stricken lasses, white slavers and what were then called "Indians."
 But things have changed.
 Now, the villain's weapon of choice is likely to be a bomb, not a bullet.
-And that villain's last words will probably be "Allahu Akhbar,"
+And that villain's last words will probably be "Allahu Akhbar," rather than "Take that!"

 Movie villains go in cycles and there's no doubt about the one we are in now, and have been in since 9/11.
 Muslim terrorists are the new generic bad guys, and they are especially useful when a big-budget movie requires an utterly evil figure for a star hero to fight.
 But this scenario at times presents a problem for liberal Hollywood filmmakers, since they aren't comfortable with the idea of stereotyping a particular group, so in a number of films with more serious aspirations, the problem is solved by including a positive Arab character, much as movies with a black villain will often have a good black to balance it out.
 And, quite often, there will be an American double agent or corrupt official who is responsible for as much mayhem as the terrorists themselves.